pleaselukau/SAR-Visualization/README.md

 ## Data Replacement Note

 - The current "Gun Deaths" dataset (`public/processed_gundeaths_data.json`) is a placeholder.
-In production, this will be replaced by processed output from the backend pipeline.
-Ensure the backend emits a JSON (or other agreed format) compatible with the fetch paths in `src/App.js`.
+In production, this will be replaced by processed output from the backend pipeline.The backend emits a JSON (or other agreed format) compatible with the fetch paths in `src/App.js`.
 - When integrating the backend, update the fetch URLs in `App.js` (and any other components) to point to your API endpoint or to a new file name in `public/` if still serving statically.

 ## View Naming Update